-Other small parrot species make good pets, including parrotlets, lovebirds, budgies, and Bourke’s parakeets.
-Senegal parrots and several conure species are also amongst some of the world’s smallest parrots.
+Other small parrot species that make good pets are parrotlets, lovebirds, budgies, and Bourke’s parakeets.
+Also, Senegal parrots and several conure species are good-natured smaller parrots.

-What Are the Smallest Parrots?
+What Are The Smallest Parrots?

 |Parrot Species||Average Length (Inches)||Average Weight (In Grams)|